icon

 Breastfeeding is when your areolas play a starring role.
 Their job is to attract your baby’s eyes so they know where to latch and feed.
 They can also be the main target for abrasion or other tissue irritation if your baby isn’t latching correctly.

 The trick is to try and get your nipple and about an inch of the surrounding areola in your baby’s mouth, that way they aren’t just sucking on your nipple, causing your skin to crack and bleed.
+For Breastfeeding support, we recommend trying our Nipple Shields.
+These are the perfect solution for sore nipples.

 And while it’s pretty normal to experience some pain and discomfort when you’re just starting out, if it continues, you may want to consult with a lactation nurse to help coach you through it.